arnavsx3/net-sentry/docs/v1-scope.md

 - backend stores and serves historical data
 - alerts are generated for unhealthy links
 - frontend shows live and historical network health
-- traceroute paths can be viewed and compared
+- traceroute snapshots can be viewed
 - the full system runs locally with Docker Compose

 ## Non-Functional Goals